MHi-C/MHiC/README.md

 **“Remove”**: Logical argument.
 If this parameter is TRUE, the invalid interaction removes from the output.

 **“min_cov =2, min_len =0.1, min_gc =0.3, min_map =0.8”**: Numeric values that define minimum coverage, length of interaction, gc, and mappability.
-This is also noticeable that these parameters requied for HiCNorm.
-In addition, these parameters have default values.

 **“biasfile, noOfPasses =1, noOfBins =100, mappabilityThreshold =1, distUpThres =-1, distLowThres =-1”**: Parameters that are required for Fit-Hi-C method.
-This is also noticeable that these parameters have default values.
 ###### 2.3.2.	get_Hic_data:
-The main import function, that takes read pairs, digest files with the tool’s name (required for how to read Hi-C data), and gives back a structured Hi-C matrix that uses in binomial_function, HiCnorm, and FitHiC methods.
+The main import function, that takes read pairs, digest files with the tool’s name (required for how to read Hi-C data), and gives back a structured Hi-C matrix that is used in binomial_function, HiCnorm, and FitHiC functions.

 ###### 2.3.3.	binomial_function, HiCnorm, FitHiC:
 Main process functions, that get mapped interactions and apply it to named methods and gives back significant interactions for a given bin size.
-The binomial_function process data on GOTHiC method and the other function use HiCNorm and Fit-Hi-C methods.

 ------------

 #### 3. User Guide
 ##### 3.1.
 Requirements:
-Full functionality requires R (tested with version 3.4.2) and work on the most operating systems.
+Full functionality requires R (tested with version 3.4.2).
+It works on Ubuntu, macOS, and Windows (tested on Windows 10).

 ##### 3.2.
 Installation:
 MHiC is written in R. To install MHiC from github: